ImageMagick/Usage-Markdown/windows/index.md

 -   [tile site:www.imagemagick.org/Usage](http://www.google.com/search?q=tile+site%3Awww.imagemagick.org/Usage)

 and you will quickly find out about the essentials.
-Just keep in mind that this will reveal code intended for application in a UNIX / LINUX environment, which has to be slightly adjusted in order to be applied under Windows.
+Just keep in mind that this will reveal code intended for application in a Unix/Linux environment, which has to be slightly adjusted in order to be applied under Windows.
 Another very helpful source of information is the IM discussion board, aka the [Discourse Server User Forum](../forum_link.cgi?f=1), which you should incorporate in the bookmarks / favourites of your browser.
 Becoming a member will allow you to pose questions, which are mostly answered quickly by knowledgable users.